 Expedition cruises departing from Ushuaia to Antarctica travel in the summer months.
 It might be surprising to find out that the weather is probably milder than what you anticipated.
 It’s still cold, don’t underestimate that, but not as cold as you are expecting.

 As Antarctica is located in the southern hemisphere, summer is during the northern hemisphere’s winter.
-This means that summer runs from December to February and the cruise season is November to March.
+This means that summer runs from December to February and the cruise season is from November to March.

 The weather in Antarctica can be unpredictable and can change rapidly.
 Luckily there is a team of experts who understand the conditions and act accordingly.
 This does mean that you may not be able to complete all your shore landings or zodiac cruises.
 Safety is the highest priority.